Joker282855/mongoose-database-again/README.md

 - Allow comments to a blog post to be deleted if necessary

 # Tasks Achieved By
-I was able to achieve the tasks listed above by looking at the mongoose database I created while attending the coding bootcamp at Utah University.
+I was able to achieve these tasks by looking at the mongoose database I created while attending the coding bootcamp at Utah University.
 It helped me to refresh my memory on how to use mongoose to create a functioning database and provided pointers if I ever got stuck.
 The other resource I used was reviewing the lesson material on mongoose databases provided to me by the University of Utah.

 # Downloading Database
 If a person wants to download this database onto thier own computer they need to make sure they have the right software downloaded onto thier computer.
-The software he or she needs to download is called visual studio code.
+The software he or she needs to download is called Visual Studio Code.
 Make sure you download the one based on the type of you computer.
+The link to download Visual Studio Code is listed below.

 <a href="https://code.visualstudio.com/download">Visual Studio Code Download Link</a>

-After downloading visual studio code a person needs to download the source code from my github repostiory.
+After downloading Visual Studio Code a person needs to download the source code from my github repostiory.
 The link to my respository is listed below.

 <a href="https://github.com/Joker282855/mongoose-database-again">Repository Link</a>

 The green button at the top of right of the repository is what contains the link needed to download this database onto another computer.
+The link a person wants to choose is the http option.
+The next thing a person needs to do is open up Visual Studio Code.
+After opening Visual Studio Code A Person needs to type the command git clone in Visual Studio Codes terminal with the http link coming after it.
+This will download the database onto the desired computer.

 # Video Link

 # Contributors
-Made by Josh Jackson
+Made with love by Josh Jackson